 Why don’t they leave?

 Of course, some never leave.
-This, despite what might appear to be obvious disconfirming evidences of the leader or belief system.
+This, despite what might appear to be obvious disconfirming evidence of the leader or belief system.
 What explains this behaviour?
-For some, exit costs are very high.
+For some, the exit costs are very high.
 They may have severed contact with friends and all social support outside the group.
 They may have given all financial assets to the group.
 They have been reliant on the group for employment, housing, and all social needs.
 There may also be a lingering mistrust of organisations which could help, based on years of antagonism towards ‘the system’.

 In other cases, the main issue is a lack of basic knowledge of what structures and organisations might be able to support them, should they leave.

 The psychological cost of ‘losing face’ should not be underestimated.
 It is humiliating to admit you were wrong about major life decisions.
 This psychological barrier can keep some people affiliated even if they hold serious misgivings.
 Interventions which enable people to ‘opt-out’ without serious loss of face or humiliation can help in this respect.